cityofaustin/projects/_projects/bloomberg-iteam/about/team.md

 **Core Team**: those who work on the project every day, share office space, and participate in all Stand-Ups, Sprint Planning, Sprint Reviews, and Sprint Retrospectives.
 A Project Manager manages daily processes for the team, and is the primary point of contact with all stakeholders.

 **Project Partners**: subject matter experts relevant to the project who help the Core Team identify and connect with research participants and other experts.
-Current Project Partners are HOST, the Dell Medical School, and the Advisory Group for people with lived experience.
+Current Project Partners are Homeless Outreach Street Team (HOST), the Dell Medical School, and the Homelessness Advisory Council of Austin (HACA).
 This team may expand as needed.

 **The Project Executives Team**: a small group of individuals, primarily City Leadership, who have the final sign-off on project decisions based on the core team’s recommendations.
 Receives a weekly progress report.